mxrfp/ai-backshot-roulette/README.markdown

 - `AI.py`: Contains the `SimpleAi` class.
 Handles the mathematical training loop and decision-making process.
 - `main.py`: The entry point of the script.
 Handles user inputs, the `while` loops, and rendering the ASCII graphics.

-## Roadmap & Future Improvements

-- [ ] Rename `lifes` to `lives` to follow proper English syntax.
-- [ ] Refactor repetitive code (DRY principle) by extracting bullet-reloading logic into a dedicated method.
-- [ ] Add an iteration limit (epochs) to the `while True` loop inside the AI training method to prevent infinite loops in flat-gradient scenarios.
-- [ ] Separate the win-state logic from `make_move()` to the main loop for better architecture.